Wednesbury Town railway station: Midland Metro

 In March 2011, the business plan for the reopening of the line between Stourbridge and Walsall was submitted to Network Rail.
 Trams would run along the South Staffordshire line through Wednesbury and Dudley, sharing the line with freight trains.

-Andy Street pledged in his mayoral campaign to reopen the line, however there is still no timeline.
+Former Mayor of the West Midlands, Andy Street, pledged to reopen the line in his campaign; however, there is still no timeline for implementation.